 Effect of weather factors on early blight disease progression

-The effect of environmental factors viz., temperature (maximum and minimum), relative humidity (morning and evening) and rainfall were correlated with the per cent disease intensity of early blight of tomato at experimental area of the Department of Plant Pathology, COA, Sriganganagar, in Rabi, 2022-23 and 2023-24 starting from its first appearance and till the maturity of crop at weekly interval.
-Regression equation and correlation matrix was worked out based on the recorded data by adopting statistical analysis procedures (Gomez and Gomez, 1984).
-Weekly meteorological data on temperature, relative humidity and rainfall were taken from the Department of Agricultural meteorology, ARS, Sriganganagar and were correlated with disease development during experimentation periods.
+The effects of environmental factors, viz., temperature (maximum and minimum), relative humidity (morning and evening), and rainfall, were correlated with the per cent disease intensity of early blight of tomato at the experimental area of the Department of Plant Pathology, COA, Sriganganagar, in Rabi, 2022-23 and 2023-24 starting from its first appearance until the maturity of the crop at weekly intervals.
+The regression equation and correlation matrix were determined based on the recorded data by adopting statistical analysis procedures (Gomez and Gomez, 1984).
+Weekly meteorological data on temperature, relative humidity, and rainfall were obtained from the Department of Agricultural Meteorology, ARS, Sriganganagar, and correlated with disease development during the experimental periods.

 RESULTS AND DISCUSSION